spatulatom/spatulatom/README.md

 ## About me
 Hello there, my name is Tom.
 I'm passionate about creating frontend and full-stack interactive web apps, with stress on UI/UX and WCAG 2.2 accessibility rules compliance.
-Figma is usually where I start, as for the tech stack, I use:
+As for the tech stack, I use:

+ - Figma,
- - MERN - MongoDB, Express.js, React and Node.js;
+ - MERN - MongoDB, Express.js, React and Node.js,
  - Next.js (both App and Pages Router), TypeScript, Tailwind CSS for styling, the Jest library for unit testing, Prisma for database modeling, and MongoDB/PostgreSQL for databases.

 Deployment: Projects are deployed on platforms such as Vercel, Firebase, Render (for backends), or GitHub Pages.